Introduction & how configuration works

 Replaces / uses.
 An inline IDS/IPS layer, enforced in your account on the gateway instances.
 No separate inspection endpoints are required.

 Verify.
-Generate a benign test signature match from a routed instance and confirm it appears in the Suricata events/threat view in the dashboard; in prevent mode, confirm the matching traffic is dropped.
+Generate a benign test signature match from a routed instance and confirm it appears in the Suricata events/threat view in the dashboard, and that the matching traffic is dropped at the data plane.

 nftables firewall rules